Last updated on July 2nd, 2023

 Among all the wonderful accommodation options, I would love to share a few of my favorite ones.
 In some of them, we have personally stayed while others are on the list of our dream places.
 So, if you haven’t booked anything yet, take a look at my list and see maybe it’ll inspire you too.
 Also, don’t miss my more detailed post about the best cheap holiday apartments in Istanbul and unusual hotels to stay in Istanbul.

 HANEDAN HOTEL: A budget option for those travelers who want to stay in the historical center of Istanbul.
 For $25 you will get an almost home-stay in the middle of an Ottoman-style accommodation with breakfast included.
 As a bonus – you get a gorgeous view of Hagia Sophia.

-HISTORICAL AIRBNB NEAR ISTIKLAL STREET: If you want to rent an Airbnb and look to stay next to all main attractions, check this historical flat.
-It has a stylish ottoman style interior and a view of Galata tower from one of the windows.
+HISTORICAL FLAT NEAR ISTIKLAL STREET: If you want to rent an Apartment and look to stay next to all the main attractions, check out this fantastic flat.
+It has a stylish interior and is near the Galata Tower.
 At the same time, the apartment is in a quiet neighborhood.

 HOTEL NENA: Here is an option to treat yourself.
 An old beautiful building, old-style rooms, a winter garden, a rooftop restaurant (with breakfast included) overlooking the Bosphorus, and a location near top attractions.
 Price per night – € 90-140.

-SHANGRI-LA BOSPHORUS HOTEL: This is a luxury hotel which is not cheap, but it is definitely one of the best hotels in Istanbul.
+SHANGRI-LA BOSPHORUS HOTEL: This is a luxury hotel that is not cheap, but it is definitely one of the best hotels in Istanbul.
 And if you are looking at Istanbul hotels with a view of the Bosphorus and the pool, then Shangri-La has the most panoramic view.
 One of the features of this hotel is roses.
 They are literally at every corner.
 A pool is not just a pool, but a real work of art.